k2view-academy/K2View-Academy/articles/38_reports/03_data_set_validation.md

       ![](images/03_validated_ds.png)

-    * If the configuration is invalid, or there are other issues with a data connection, the dialog shows the error message at the top area of the Data Set window.
+    * If the configuration is invalid, or there are other issues with a data connection, the dialog shows an error message at the top area of the Data Set window.

       ![](images/03_invalid_ds.png)